Owen Power at record pace at World Junior Men's Hockey Championship - ExBulletin

 The Buffalo Sabers, who made him the first overall pick in July’s NHL drawing, confirmed how many pro teams coveted his talents.

-READ MORE: Unusual Year Makes Unusual NHL Enrollment Concept for Prospects, Scouts

-A hat-trick in his first game of the 2022 Under-20 Men’s World Cup – becoming the first Canadian defender to score three goals in one game – has captured the attention of his country’s hockey fans.
+A hat-trick in his first game of the Men’s Under-20 World Cup in 2022, he became the first Canadian defender to score three goals in one game and has captured the attention of his country’s hockey fans.

 After one game, Power needs just two more goals for the most points scored by a Canadian defender in the tournament.